 Category (required), Action (Required), Label 1 (Optional), Label 2 (Optional, not included in example)

-Broken down, the code says that when this link to our Twitter page is clicked an Event should be tracked as a click in the External Link category, under the Twitter Link action, labeled as Follow Us – Words.
+Broken down, the code says that when this link to our Twitter page is clicked an Event should be tracked as a click in the External Link category, under the Twitter Link action, labelled as Follow Us – Words.
 If you take a look at the source code of the Twitter link to the right-hand side of this post, you will see a similar variation on this – we have customised each tracking code to tell us whether it is the image or words that are being clicked.

 For an example of another piece of Event Tracking code, take a look at the video on our Home page, which uses the following code: